iamniklaus/alpha/README.md

 # alpha
-this is just my first project i hope i get better over time
+i'm klaus am just on been a programmer and its my first time here. any advice really appreciated